Policy and Procedure #620.0, Community Involvement Hours

 8. Community Service for Individuals - assisting community members in need;

-9. Environmental Projects - flower/tree planting, beautification projects, recycling projects, recycling depot;
+9. Environment, Conservation and Sustainability Projects or Initiatives- flower/tree planting, recycling projects, recycling depot;

 10. Health Agencies - volunteering in hospitals, hospices, Canadian Blood Services (volunteering to organize or assist with a blood donor clinic), donating blood (time required to donate);

-11. Law Enforcement Agencies - volunteering for activities sponsored by the police;
+11. Public Service Agencies - volunteering for activities sponsored by the police or fire department;

-12. Political Organizations - activities related to legitimate and recognized political organizations; municipal, provincial and federal political activities except for York Region District School Board trustees or trustee candidates;
+12. Political Organizations - municipal, provincial and federal recognized political organizations that reflect the values and priorities of the YRDSB; except for York Region District School Board trustees or trustee candidates;

 13. Religious Organizations - assisting with programs, special events;